Extend the battery life of your Fairphone

 1. Adjust your brightness

-Using your screen requires a lot of energy, especially with a large, 5 inch screen.
-To reduce the amount of energy you use, dim the brightness level of your screen.
+Your screen consumes a lot of energy, especially with a large, 5 inch screen.
+To reduce the amount of energy you use,

 Access advanced brightness and sleep settings: